zhangwei03020915/abp/docs/en/tutorials/microservice/part-06.md

 `ProductIntegrationService` is a typical application service class that implements the `IProductIntegrationService` interface.
 It has a constructor that takes an `IRepository<Product, Guid>` object.
 This repository is used to fetch the product details from the database.

 > Here, we directly used `List<T>` classes, but instead, you could wrap inputs and outputs into [DTOs](../../framework/architecture/domain-driven-design/data-transfer-objects.md).
-In that way, it can be possible to add new properties to these DTOs without changing the signature of your integration service method (and without introducing breaking changes for your client modules).
+In that way, it can be possible to add new properties to these DTOs without changing the signature of your integration service method (and without introducing breaking changes for your client applications).

 ### Exposing the Integration Service as an API